BigDogEnergy/BigDogEnergy/readme.md

 Hey there, I'm Chris Gomez

-- 🔭 I’m currently working on refactoring my Banking app.
-Working on better code encapsulation and learning to improve functionality.
+- 🔭 I’m currently studying DS&A.
 - 🌱 Learning Socket.io and plan to move to Canvas.
 I'd like to learn to make graphs and dashboards using it
 - 💬 Ask me about my future plans to incorporate analytics into my applications.
 - 📫 Find me on: [LinkedIn](https://www.linkedin.com/in/chris-gomez-714508158/).